 Along the home stretch, visitors with day passes share every inch of space with VIP guests who also prefer to be close to the action.

-During three weekends in January and February, a total of 20 races are taking place at White Turf.
+During three weekends, some 20 races are taking place at White Turf.
 Disciplines range from chariot to pony races, and from trotting races to: skijoring.
 Ski-what?

 Imagine a thoroughbred galloping at full speed across a frozen lake.
 Attached with ropes is a human on skis!
 That's the essence of skijoring.
 It is 1 PM and we are getting into position for the next race, the Grand Prix of Silvaplana.